upkie/palimpsest/README.md

 ### Features

-* Prioritizes speed (over user-friendliness)
+* Prioritizes speed over user-friendliness
-* References to sub-dictionaries or values help avoid key lookups
+* Returns references to any stored value or sub-dictionaries
 * Built for fast inter-process communication with [Python](https://www.python.org/)
 * Built-in support for [Eigen](https://eigen.tuxfamily.org/)
 * Serialize to and deserialize from [MessagePack](https://msgpack.org/)
 * Print dictionaries to standard output as [JSON](https://www.json.org/json-en.html)
-* [Extensible](#adding-custom-types) to new types, as long as they deserialize unambiguously
+* [Extensible](#adding-custom-types) to custom types, as long as they deserialize unambiguously

 ### Non-features

 * Prioritizes speed over user-friendliness
 * Array values are mostly limited to Eigen tensors (matrix, quaternion, vector)
 * Copy constructors are disabled
-* Extensible to new types as long as they deserialize unambiguously
+* Custom types need to deserialize unambiguously
 * Shallow and deep copies are not implemented ([PRs welcome](#contributing))

 Check out the existing [alternatives](https://github.com/tasts-robots/palimpsest#alternatives) if any of these choices is a no-go for you.